-The Shaw Research Library & Randall Gallery are open to the public from 1 to 4 p.m.
+The third-floor Shaw Research Library and Randall Gallery are open to the public from 1 to 4 p.m.
 Tuesday thru Saturday.
-Masks are required during your visit.
+For elevator access, please call (603) 431-2538.

 UPCOMING EVENTS